canonical/cloud-init/doc/sources/azure/README.rst

 If those files are not available, the fallback is to check the leases file for the endpoint server (again option 245).

-You can define the path to the lease file with the 'dhclient_lease' configuration value under system_info: and paths:.
-For example:
+You can define the path to the lease file with the 'dhclient_lease_file' configuration.
+The default value is /var/lib/dhcp/dhclient.eth0.leases.

-      dhclient_lease: /var/lib/dhcp/dhclient.eth0.leases
+    dhclient_lease_file: /var/lib/dhcp/dhclient.eth0.leases

-If no configuration value is provided, the dhclient_lease value will fallback to /var/lib/dhcp/dhclient.eth0.leases.

 walinuxagent
 ------------